AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 - Test/optimize enzyme assays in the lab on test oysters
 - Conduct lab based stress hardening trials
-- Plan student projects

 ## Outreach and education

 - Create and publish Reva Atea spring issue of communications magazine
-- Work with Bellingham Technical College to plan summer internship for WSG project and hardening trials